§ 128-28. Administration and responsibility for operation of System.

 (5) The person incurred the liability from the operation of a motor vehicle.

-(m) Duties of Actuary. - The Board of Trustees shall designate an actuary who shall be the technical adviser of the Board of Trustees on matters regarding the operation of the funds created by the provisions of this Chapter and shall perform such other duties as are required in connection therewith.
-The experience studies and all other actuarial calculations required by this Chapter, and all the assumptions used by the System's actuary, including mortality tables, interest rates, annuity factors, the contribution-based benefit cap factor, and employer contribution rates, shall be set out in the actuary's periodic reports, annual valuations of System assets, or other materials provided to the Board of Trustees.
-Notwithstanding Article 2A of Chapter 150B of the General Statutes, these materials, once accepted by the Board, shall be considered part of the Plan documentation governing this Retirement System and shall be effective the first day of the month following adoption unless a different date is specified in the adopting resolution.
-The effective date shall not retroactively affect a contribution rate.
-The Board's minutes relative to all actuarial assumptions used by the System shall also be considered part of the Plan documentation governing this Retirement System, with the result of precluding any employer discretion in the determination of benefits payable hereunder, consistent with Section 401(a)(25) of the Internal Revenue Code.
+(m) Duties of Actuary. - The Board of Trustees shall designate an actuary to be the technical adviser of the Board on matters regarding the operation of the funds created by this Chapter.
+The experience studies and all other actuarial calculations required by this Chapter, and all the assumptions used by the System's actuary, including mortality tables, interest rates, annuity factors, the contribution-based benefit cap factor, and employer contribution rates, shall be set out in the actuary's periodic reports, annual valuations of System assets, or other materials provided to the Board.
+Notwithstanding Article 2A of Chapter 150B of the General Statutes, these materials, once accepted by the Board, are considered part of the Plan documentation governing the Retirement System and are effective the first day of the month following adoption unless a different date is specified in the adopting resolution.
+The effective date does not retroactively affect a contribution rate.
+The Board's minutes relative to all actuarial assumptions used by the System are also considered part of the Plan documentation governing the Retirement System, with the result of precluding any employer discretion in the determination of benefits payable under this section, consistent with Section 401(a)(25) of the Internal Revenue Code.

-(o) In the year 1945, and at least once in each five-year period thereafter, the actuary shall make an actuarial investigation into the mortality, service and compensation experience of the members and beneficiaries of the Retirement System and shall make a valuation of the assets and liabilities of the funds of the System.
-Taking into account the result of such investigation and valuation, the Board of Trustees shall do all of the following:
+(o) At least once every five years, the actuary shall make an actuarial investigation into the mortality, service, and compensation experience of the members and beneficiaries of the Retirement System and shall make a valuation of the assets and liabilities of the funds of the System.
+Taking into account the result of the investigation and valuation, the Board of Trustees shall do both of the following:

 (1) Adopt any necessary mortality, service, or other tables and any necessary contribution-based benefit cap factors for the Retirement System.